Patrick Murphy (Florida politician): 2016 U.S. Senate election

 On March 23, 2015, Murphy ran for the U.S. Senate in 2016.
 Incumbent Republican Senator Marco Rubio unsuccessfully sought the Republican presidential nomination in 2016, and had initially said he would vacate the seat.
 However, after dropping out of the presidential race, Rubio reversed himself and decided to run for re-election.
 The Democratic primary race was contentious and occasionally negative, with Murphy and fellow Democratic Congressman Alan Grayson diverging "occasionally in policy, but drastically in personality."
 Murphy defeated Grayson in the August 30 primary.

 Murphy's father, Thomas Murphy Jr., and the family's construction company contributed $500,000 in early 2016 to a pro-Murphy super PAC, Floridians for a Strong Middle Class.
 The elder Murphy subsequently gave an additional $1 million to Senate Majority PAC, a Democratic super PAC supporting a number of Democratic Senate candidates, including Murphy.

 Murphy and Rubio participated in two debates in October 2016.
 During the debates, Rubio criticized Murphy's background.
 Murphy responded by saying "You continue to throw out these lies.
 They have all been debunked by PolitiFact."
 PolitiFact responded that "Murphy has exaggerated his credentials, and his opponents have also exaggerated their attacks on Murphy."

 Murphy was defeated by Rubio in the general election, 52% to 44%.

 Personal life

-Murphy is a Roman Catholic and is of Irish Catholic heritage.
+Murphy is a Catholic and of Irish Catholic heritage.
 He married model Samantha Drew in 2022.